tymyrddin/green-da/source/docs/attacks/Linkage-attacks.md

 It was proposed, that if data is shared — to create layers of abstraction or generalisation by redacting parts of the data.
 If only microdata that contain spatial information in an aggregated form are released, the choice of applicable techniques for analysis becomes drastically reduced because distance calculations that are based on aggregated data become difficult and imprecise, especially for entities that are spatially close to each other.
 This then leads to the conclusion that to continue to do research on large datasets with privacy protection for the owners of the data, it is necessary to investigate the extent to which additionally published (approximate) inter-record distances influence the risk of identity disclosure and how a possible non-acceptable increase of this risk can be prevented.

-That will not suffice either.
+Many organizations are not aware of the linkage risk involving quasi identifiers, and while they may de-identify direct identifiers in a dataset, they often do not think of de-identifying the quasi-identifiers in the dataset.
 [Advanced anonymisation techniques of target datasets](../assets/Target-dataset.md) are needed.